MateuszMachowina/tableau/README.md

 ## Files in This Repository

-  - `index.html` – Embeds the published Tableau dashboard hosted via GitHub Pages.
+  - `index.html` – Embeds the published Tableau dashboard hosted on `https://mateuszmachowina.github.io/tableau/`

 ## Hosting